ankushBoL/log4j-aws-appenders/docs/faq.md

   have worked.
 Together with SLF4J, it provides most of the features that you might want from a logger.
 Since replacing a stable framework is pretty low on the priority list for most development organizations, I expect it to be around for many more years.

   That said, version 2 exists so that I can support other logging frameworks.
 I plan to start with Logback, since that's used by Spring.

+  That said, version 2 exists so that I can support other logging frameworks.
+I plan to start with Logback, since that's used by Spring.